Living Large Is Possible in Small Spaces

 Many of us in San Diego don’t have large homes, and even in a huge home you might have some small spaces that puzzle you.
 How can you make your room look bigger—even though it isn’t?

-The biggest trick in my interior designer bag for this is going vertical.
+The biggest trick in my interior designer bag for small place interior design is going vertical.
 Even though it might seem counter-intuitive to fill up a small space, that is exactly what will make it seem bigger.
 If you’ve ever seen a small apartment in New York City, you know those residents are experts at using every iota of space to their advantage.
 For example, install shelving that goes from the floor to the ceiling, or build in storage solutions that make the eye move up.

 Again, most people are inclined to use small-scale furniture in a petite space.
 But what will make the room expand is a few big items that carry the room and trick the eye that the room is living larger than it really is.
 So a higher-backed sofa that requires a larger footprint might work better than a few smaller chairs.